LibreDrop-ORG/libredrop/README.md

 - List available peers and select one to send files.
 - Works on macOS, Linux and Android.
 - On-screen debug log shows discovery events.
+- Display your device's IP and manually connect to another IP.

 ## Getting Started